 Dressing, and undressing, can be a complicated task even for otherwise independent residents.
 Small buttons and hooks can be a fine motor skill nightmare for some, while simple clothing selection can be challenging for others.
-Someone who can dress independently would need less care than someone who needed physical assistance from a caregiver.
+Someone who can dress independently would need less care than someone who needs physical assistance from a caregiver.

 Toileting can include not only transferring to/from the toilet, but also any hygiene or continence needs that a senior may have.
-Seniors who can manage that process independently will need less care than seniors who require more hands on — or verbal — assistance.
+Seniors who can manage that process independently will need less care than seniors who require more hands-on — or verbal — assistance.
 Toileting levels of care may also increase if the senior chooses to have the community order incontinence products instead of being in charge of getting those on their own.